newrelic/nr-labs-components/README.md

 Displays a status icon.

 ### [StatusIconsLayout](src/components/status-icons-layout)
-A layout component for `StatusIcon`
+A layout component for `StatusIcon`.

 ### [ProgressBar](src/components/progress-bar)
 A component that renders a progress bar.